top of page

 So, can we transform the challenge of deforestation and outmigration into an opportunity through creativity and meaningful work?
 What could happen if some of the world’s coolest jobs involved working with forests?
 What kind of opportunities - global networks, compensation, partnerships, education - could be created?
 Can we co-create solutions with young people that keep the world’s forests standing?

 The Future of Forest Work aims to answer these questions through a global research and design process.
 We bring together the world's leading researchers and practitioners in community-based forest management and conservation.
 Together, we are working to generate novel strategies supporting the next generation of local forest workers, leaders, innovators and entrepreneurs.

 As part of this international team, Pilot Projects Design Collective has led the design of a new methodology to engage young people in deep conversations about their future, their vision, goals and ideas for meaningful work.
-The Youth Visioning Workshops that have now been used in more than six countries, help local facilitators to listen, collect data and inspire young people with confidence that their work matters to the planet and to people all over the world.
+The Youth Visioning Workshops that have now been used in more than eight countries, helping local facilitators to listen, collect data and inspire young people with confidence that their work matters to the planet and to people all over the world.
 As data is collected in a global database we will be able to gain new insights into global trends, and refine ideas to support the work of these current and future pioneers.